netxms/netxms-doc/admin/data-collection.rst

 They're primarily used when it is necessary to gather bulk data, like data sets that can be acquired together or for atomic collection.
 Atomic collection is when you need to take a data snapshot that consists of multiple items collected at the exact same time.
+By right-click on string or non string value one can access history, and line chart builds are possible for non string values.

 There are distinct benefits to using table metrics.
 But they're not without their disadvantages.
 As tables are not single values, they require more